 This document is designed to provide students and employees with information concerning personal safety and university policies and to comply with federal law.
-The university Clery Act compliance coordinator prepares and publishes the report annually by compiling updated policy information and relevant, reported by campus security authorities, and provided by local law enforcement.
+The university Clery Act compliance coordinator prepares and publishes the report annually by compiling updated policy information and relevant crime data maintained by BYU Police, reported by campus security authorities, and provided by local law enforcement.
 The university's Integrity and Compliance Office provides statutory and regulatory compliance oversight of the report's contents.
-For additional information or to submit changes and corrections to this report, please contact the Clery Act compliance coordinator, Karen Ellingson, at 801-422-0559 or email to karen_ellingson@byu.edu.
+For additional information or to submit changes and corrections to this report, please contact the Clery Act compliance coordinator, Karen Ellingson, at 801-422-0559 or via email to clery@byu.edu.